jared-jewitt/jared-jewitt/README.md

 I'm a frontend developer and designer based in Victoria, British Columbia.
 Here are a few fun facts about me:
 - I love creating products _**that look and feel great**_
-- I enjoy learning new frontend and backend technologies
+- I'm always exploring new frontend and backend technologies
+- Having a minimal, clean desk setup is a must for me
-- I've worked as a web developer since 2018
+- I've been working professionally as a web developer since 2018
 - I'll probably use [Dracula Theme](https://draculatheme.com/) for everything, forever

 ### Socials